mapequation/infomap/README.md

 For more info, see [www.mapequation.org](http://www.mapequation.org).

-For a list of recent feature updates, see CHANGELOG.md in the source directory.
+For a list of recent changes, see [CHANGELOG.md](CHANGELOG.md) in the source directory.

 ## Getting started